nickzoic/nick.zoic.org/art/decoding-the-making-of/index.md

 * Ultrakey to delete remaining background
 * another mask to stop UltraKey deleting bits of my face

+You can copy Fusion compositions from one clip to another by going into the Fusion mode, click 'Clips' up the top to show a list of all your clips, then select one or more clips to copy *TO* (with left click, like normal) and then middle-click on a clip to copy the Fusion composition *FROM*.
+Then you can tweak the exact alignment of stuff in each clip.

+There was a lot of white noise on the recording too, so I reduced that in Fairlight.

 ## Mysterious Rendering Error

 I had a nasty moment towards the very end when with less than 24 hours to go to submit the video, on the final render I got this error:

-![davinci resolve error message](img/error-message.png) *Render job 11 failed as the current clip could not be processed.
-The Fusion composition on the current frame or clip could not be processed successfully*
+![davinci resolve error message](img/error-message.png)

+`Render job 11 failed as the current clip could not be processed.
+The Fusion composition on the current frame or clip could not be processed successfully`

 Which isn't particularly helpful.
 I still don't know what it was complaining about.
 I eventually found an online tip which said you could make Resolve slightly less fussy